scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 (e.g., t-test, F-test).
 Even familiar machine learning models have, buried in their guts, an assumption of the normal curve (e.g., LDA, gaussian naive Bayes, logistic & linear regression).

-The normal curve has had a grip on us for some time; the aphorism by :cite:`cramer1946mathematical` still rings true for many today:
+The normal curve has had a grip on us for some time; the aphorism by Cramer :cite:`cramer1946mathematical` still rings true for many today:

     “Everyone believes in the [normal] law of errors, the experimenters because they think it is a mathematical theorem, the mathematicians because they think it is an experimental fact.”